Flexible MIDI sync box with DIN sync support and independent configurable outputDesigned by Deftaudio in United States of America

 To be used with a standard wall adapter 6-12V and 5.5mm*2.1mm connector.
 In this case a Kit comes with corresponding socket and 7805 power regulator

 To be powered from USB port.
 In this case a Kit includes USB->5.5mm*2.5mm cable, corresponding power socket (so you wont plug wall adapter) and doesn't include 7805.
 Instead of that you'll solder a jumper between Pin 1 and Pin 3.
 Leave Pin 2 not connected.
+Please make sure, you use USB port or adapter with 5V output and verify it prior to connecting to the board.
+There are some QuickCharge USB chargers which can bump a voltage.
+Please, avoid using them.

 I actually designed a whole family from the most basic to the complex MIDI devices with merging capabilities, please see my store items and review Youtube video.